-Many patent laws provide for the possibility of filing observations or oppositions in the pre-grant stage on the grounds of non-compliance with any of the patentability requirements or insufficiency of disclosure.75 The arguments raised and information provided during pre-grant opposition proceedings can assist patent examiners in conducting a rigorous examination of the patent application.
-It is important to ensure that patent laws provide sufficient period of time within which a pre-grant opposition must be filed, so that interested third parties have sufficient time to complete the complex technical analysis needed to complete the opposition.76
+Many patent laws provide for the possibility of filing observations or oppositions in the pre-grant stage on the grounds of non-compliance with any of the patentability requirements or insufficiency of disclosure.
+The arguments raised and information provided during pre-grant opposition proceedings can assist patent examiners in conducting a rigorous examination of the patent application.
+It is important to ensure that patent laws provide sufficient period of time within which a pre-grant opposition must be filed, so that interested third parties have sufficient time to complete the complex technical analysis needed to complete the opposition.
+The provided that the provided is a pre-grant opposition must be filed, so that interested the patent application to complete the complex technical analysis needed to complete the opposition.

-A major challenge with pre-grant opposition is that often the full application is not published but only a summary of the claims is published and applicants tend to conceal information about the true nature of the invention.77 However, potential opponents may be dissuaded from filing a pre-grant opposition if they are not able to assess the market value of the claimed invention to determine if it is worthwhile to file an opposition.
+A major challenge with pre-grant opposition is that often the full application is not published but only a summary of the claims is published and applicants tend to conceal information about the true nature of the invention.
+However, potential opponents may be dissuaded from filing a pre-grant opposition if they are not able to assess the market value of the claimed invention to determine if it is worthwhile to file an opposition.
 In many countries post-grant opposition procedures are available as an alternative or a supplement to pre-grant opposition.

 Opposition procedures have been provided for in the laws of many countries.
 India allows both pre-grant and post-grant opposition.
-In the United States, the America Invents Act of 2011 amended the US Patents Act to introduce new mechanisms to trigger post-grant re-examination procedures.78
+In the United States, the America Invents Act of 2011 amended the US Patents Act to introduce new mechanisms to trigger post-grant reexamination procedures.78